Art and collections

 We care for one of the world's largest and most significant collections of art and heritage objects.
 Explore the highlights, our latest major exhibitions, curatorial research and more.

-Explore the exhibitions hosted at some of the places in our care.
+Visit the exhibitions hosted at some of the places we look after.
 From showcasing art and collections to exploring the connections between people and places, there's lots to discover.

 As fashions change over the eras, so do our homes.
 Explore the history of British interior design and learn about the centuries of design innovation at the places we care for.